Khanira2001/rust_time_tracker/README.md

 3. **Viewing Time:**
    - The time spent on each task will update dynamically and be displayed next to the task description.

-## Contributing

-Contributions are welcome!
-If you have suggestions or improvements, please submit a pull request or open an issue in the [GitHub repository](https://github.com/yourusername/rust_time_tracker).

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Conclusion